dfinke/dfinke.github.io/_posts/2023-04-04-PowerShellAI-ChatGPT-Conversation-Mode.md

 To work with this you can use the function/alias `New-Chat` and `Chat`.

+Download it now: Install-Module -Name PowerShellAI More details and videos: https://github.com/dfinke/PowerShellAI

 ## Video Tutorial

 Discover the power of AI in your PowerShell environment with this newly integrated GPT-4 chat feature, as demonstrated in this step-by-step YouTube tutorial, revolutionizing automation and productivity.